This installation documentation is for the Kato EMD SD70 and SD70ACe. This installation uses the K1D4-NC decoder and was performed by A.G.

 TCS also produced a companion video for this locomotive installation, which details disassembly, frame milling, and installation of a K1D4-NC decoder and Keep Alive® device.
 Scroll to the bottom of the page or click here to view the installation companion video.

 Picture of Kato EMD SD70ACe with its shell on.

-Gently, remove the locomotive's shell starting from the front (as shown in the picture).
+Gently remove the locomotive's shell by squeezing and pulling upwards starting from one end (as shown in the picture).

 Picture of the SD70ACe's chassis with its original lighting board and copper clips.

 NOTE: Due to the flexing required to remove or install ANY board in this locomotive the frame contacts are prone to loose connections.
 The image below highlights the original lighting board with a gap between the pad and the frame which opens the circuit and prevents the locomotive from receiving power.

 This problem does not relate to the type of board being installed.
 In fact we installed the original Kato lighting board and the same issue occured.
 The picture above shows the gap between the locomotive chassis and the original Kato lighting board which we reinstalled.

 Now, remove the motor clips from the lighting board and using a small flathead screw driver.
 GENTLY lift the section highlighted above on original lighting board up using the screwdriver so that the board may slide backwards across the chassis.